OstlerDev/vrchat-media-ui/vrchat-media-ui/UNITY_README.md

 #### `APIManager.cs`
 The central hub for all network requests.
 - **Responsibilities**:
-  - Holds references to the static set of Slot URLs.
+  - Holds references to the static sets of URLs (`slotUrls`, `imageSlotUrls`, `streamSlotUrls`).
   - Performs `VRCStringDownloader` requests.
-  - Receives the JSON response.
-  - Routes the response to the appropriate "Screen Manager" based on `screenType` (e.g., "grid", "details").
+  - Routes the JSON response to the appropriate "Screen Manager" (`MediaGridManager` or `MediaDetailManager`).
+  - Resolves Slot IDs to actual URLs for images and streams.

 #### `MediaGridManager.cs`
 Handles the "Home" or "Library" view.
 - **Responsibilities**:
-  - Spawns a grid of `MediaItem` prefabs.
+  - Spawns a grid of `MediaItem` prefabs into a `contentRoot`.
   - Manages **Texture Atlases**.
 The server combines many movie posters into a single large texture to reduce download calls.
   - Calculates UVs to display the correct portion of the atlas on each item.
   - Assigns an `actionSlotId` to each item so clicks trigger the correct API call.

 #### `MediaDetailManager.cs`
-Handles the "Single Movie" view.
+Handles the "Single Movie" view and playback.
 - **Responsibilities**:
   - Displays Title, Subtitle, and Description.
-  - Fetches a high-resolution poster using a dedicated `imageSlotId` provided by the backend.
+  - Fetches a high-resolution poster using an `imageSlotId`.
+  - Handles the **Play** button logic:
+    - Resolves the `streamSlotId` via `APIManager`.
+    - Passes the resolved stream URL to the **VVMW** video player.
   - Handles the "Back" button logic (calling `FetchHome`).

 #### `MediaItemView.cs`
 The script attached to individual grid items.
 - **Responsibilities**:
   - Displays text and image content.
-  - Handles the **OnClick** event.
-  - **Important**: This script must be triggered by a Unity UI Button using `UdonBehaviour.SendCustomEvent("OnClick")`.
+  - Handles the **OnClick** event via a Unity UI Button.
+  - Forwards clicks to `MediaGridManager` with the assigned `actionSlotId`.

+#### `MediaUIButton.cs`
+A generic utility script for connecting UI Buttons to Udon events.
+- **Responsibilities**:
+  - acts as a bridge between a Unity UI Button's `OnClick` event and a custom event on a target UdonBehaviour (e.g., triggering `PlayMovie` on `MediaDetailManager`).

 ## Project Organization